williammadie/memo/web/js/js.md

 - `const` is a constant which needs to be initialized when declared
 - `var` is a variable which has a **function scope**

-**Warning: `var` is generally considered as a bad practice and most developers do not advice to use it.
+**Warning**: `var` is generally considered as a bad practice and most developers do not advice to use it.

 It was massively used before the introduction of `let` and `const` because there was no other way to declare a variable.
 However, a function scope variable can induce errors difficult to detect and so most languages use block scope variables.

-So in order to align onto these languages, please consider using `const` and `let` instead of `var`**
+So in order to align onto these languages, please consider using `const` and `let` instead of `var`

 ## Execute JS code